Interacting topological quantum chemistry of Mott atomic limits: MAL operators

 where $V$ denotes the vector representation of $\bar G$.
 The set of vectors related to $\vec{u}$ by the symmetries of $\bar G$ is called the \textit{star of} $\vec{u}$: $\mathrm{star}(\vec{u}) = \{ V(\bar g) \vec u \ | \ \forall \bar g \in \bar G \}$

-In the case of non-symmorphic space groups, the set of coset representatives can not be chosen to coincide with a point group, as some of them will always have a translational part.
-However, it can be selected to be isomorphic to a point group $\bar G$ whose elements are the rotational parts of the coset representatives.
-Hence, the relation between symmetries of the space group $G$ and elements of the point group $\bar G$ described above for symmorphic space groups still holds for non-symmorphic space groups.
-As a consequence, in non-symmorphic lattices vectors $\{\vec{u}_n\}$ also transform as the vector representation in Eq.~\eqref{eq:vector representation for u}, with the only difference that $\bar g$ might not be a coset representative in the decomposition Eq.~\eqref{eq:coset decompostion wrt translation subgroup}, but a symmetry of the point group $\bar G$ isomorphic to the set of coset representatives.
+In the case of non-symmorphic space groups, the set of coset representatives can not be chosen to coincide with a point-group, as some of them will always have a translational part.
+However, it can be selected to be isomorphic to a point-group $\bar G$ whose elements are the rotational parts of the coset representatives.
+Hence, the relation between symmetries of the space group $G$ and elements of the point-group $\bar G$ described above for symmorphic space groups still holds for non-symmorphic space groups.
+As a consequence, in non-symmorphic lattices vectors $\{\vec{u}_n\}$ also transform as the vector representation in Eq.~\eqref{eq:vector representation for u}, with the only difference that $\bar g$ might not be a coset representative in the decomposition Eq.~\eqref{eq:coset decompostion wrt translation subgroup}, but a symmetry of the point-group $\bar G$ isomorphic to the set of coset representatives.
 Note that vectors $\{\vec{u}_{n}\}$ and $p$-orbitals transform in the same way, i.\,e., as the vector representation $V$.